Tourists To Have Hassle-free Bahrain-Kalam Route Next Season - UrduPoint

 Tourists To Have Hassle-free Bahrain-Kalam Route Next Season

-Kalam, one of the top tourists' destination,would regain its lost glory and expected to attract huge number of travel enthusiasts as construction work on 32 kilometer Bahrain-kalam road is scheduled to be completed before next season

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jul, 2019 ) :Kalam, one of the top tourists' destination,would regain its lost glory and expected to attract huge number of travel enthusiasts as construction work on 32 kilometer Bahrain-kalam road is scheduled to be completed before next season.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Jul, 2019 ) :Kalam, one of the top tourists' destination, would regain its lost glory and expected to attract huge number of travel enthusiasts as construction work on 32 kilometer Bahrain-kalam road is scheduled to be completed before next season.

 The 32 km bumpy hilly road that has been testing travelers' nerves for the last nine years, devastated by floods in July 2010, would reduce half the traveling time after its completion.